Buying used disability equipment

 When you’ve decided your budget and the equipment you want, focus on researching the product:

-Warning Reviews are not professional advice
+Warning Get professional advice

-Reviews and advice are often based on people’s personal experiences.
+Reviews and advice are based on people’s personal experiences.
 What works for someone else may not work for you.

 Reviews are not professional advice unless from the company or qualified expert.
 Only follow advice you feel comfortable with.